Vijay is on track to save $860 per year with his heat pump hot water unit.

 Summary

-Vijay has solar, so customers without solar may not save as much.
-However, Vijay’s savings represent a 2 person household, so households with more people will likely save more.
+Vijay’s considerable savings only come from a 2-person household, so households with more people will likely save more.